giorgosrigas/flask_excel_processor/README.md

 ## flask app for processing files

-Created and deployed a flask app for a a friend, which automates a task which used to take hours of his work.
+Created and deployed a flask app for a a friend, which automates a task that used to take hours of his work.